 Farm Sanctuary SA has taken it upon itself to rescue animals from the brutality of these factory farms, and place them in a safe sanctuary that resembles the Utopian farm settings we read about in children’s novels.
 Happy inhabitants include Pigcasso, the world’s only painting pig; and Baloo, a male cow rescued from an informal settlement on Route 62.

 Location Dirkie Uys Street, Franschhoek

-This five-star slice of urban luxe has once again upped the ante when it comes to cool dining experiences in the Mother City – with these fun and fabulously old-school dinner-and-movie nights that take place throughout winter on Friday and Saturday evenings.
+This five-star slice of urban luxe has once again upped the ante when it comes to cool dining experiences in the Mother City – with these fun and fabulously old-school dinner-and-movie nights that take place throughout winter on Thursday – Saturday evenings.

 After a bit in the hotel’s in-house restaurant, guests make their way to the Odeon Cinema – a 29-seater ’60s-style theatre that’s as rad as it is retro.
 Here, you get to settle into one of the cosy armchairs and tuck into buckets of popcorn while watching a classic or popular new release (see the schedule for upcoming Pepperclub Movie Nights).

 Location Pepperclub Hotel & Spa, Corner Pepper and Loop Street, Cape Town

 Camp on the Beach in Kogel Bay